chandanchoudhury/MD_Trajectory_Analysis/README.md

-# MD_Trajectory_Analysis
+# Residence Time
-Contains codes to analyse the MD trajectories
+Computes the residence time of water molecules along the backbone of the polymer chain.